savonet/book/audio.md

 ### Interactive playlists {#sec:request.dynamic}

-Instead of having a static playlist, you might want to use you own script to generate the song which should be played next (e.g. you might fetch requests from users from the web or a database, or you might have a neural network deciding for you which song is the best to be played next).
+Instead of having a static playlist, you might want to use your own script to generate the song which should be played next (e.g. you might fetch requests from users from the web or a database, or you might have a neural network deciding for you which song is the best to be played next).
 In order to proceed